google/REAPER/README.md

       The costs of making a voicing state change are modulated by the probability of voicing onset and offset.
-The cost of voiced-to-voiced transition is based on the delta F0 that occurs, and the cost of staying in the unvoiced state is zero.
+The cost of voiced-to-voiced transition is based on the delta F0 that occurs, and the cost of staying in the unvoiced state is a constant system parameter.
+'''

 ## Backtrace and Output Generation